Encapsulated O-Rings | FEP & PFA Seals Manufactured in the USA

 Why Encapsulated O-Rings Fail (and How to Avoid It)

-Common causes of failure include:
+Common causes of failure, such as:

 - Incorrect tolerance expectations